 More significantly, mutation can obscure bindings where inlining and constant-propagation might otherwise apply.
-For example, in
+For example, in the set! obscures the fact that minus1 is just another name for the built-in sub1.

-18.5 letrec Performance
+18.6 letrec Performance

 When letrec is used to bind only procedures and literals, then the compiler can treat the bindings in an optimal manner, compiling uses of the bindings efficiently.
 When other kinds of bindings are mixed with procedures, the compiler may be less able to determine the control flow.